 While best practice for interior designers dictates that you keep a weekly eye on your finances, you have likely put business development on the back burner through the recent months leading up to Tax Day.
 Now that external engagement is beginning to slow down, you finally have the chance to check in on how your marketing plan is working and how previously implemented initiatives are measuring up against your expectations.
-This article will help you understand how to measure the Return on Investment (ROI) of your interior design marketing initiatives and prepare you to actively manage them for success, even when September comes and life becomes hectic once more.
+This article will help you understand how to measure the Return on Investment (ROI) of your interior design marketing initiatives and prepare you to actively manage them for success, even when life becomes hectic once more.

 Before you begin examining the efficacy of each of your individual marketing initiatives, first conduct an honest critique of your key portals of self-representation: your company’s website and social media profiles.
 Whether someone hears about you in-person, on tv, in a magazine, or online, they will most likely look at your website and social media presence before contacting you for the first time.
 A key part of a successful interior design marketing campaign is driving traffic to these sites, converting visits into contacts, and ultimately turning those contacts into clients.
 While the majority of this article will talk about measuring your active initiatives, we start with an assessment of your brand pillars, your website, and social media accounts.

 Your website and social media pages are the spaces where you can control the user experience to reveal exactly who you are as a designer and what you can do for clients.
 Take a critical eye to both and ask, do these represent who I am as an interior designer today?
 Think about how a first-time visitor would experience your website.
 Pay particular attention to the home page, zoning in on the top half — the first thing a user experiences.
 If the lead image no longer excites you, change it.